Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Maps/Manage bookmarks/README.md

 ## How it works

-1. Instantiate a new `AGSMap` object.
+1. Instantiate an `AGSMap` object.
 2. To create a new bookmark and add it to the bookmark list:
-    * Instantiate a new `AGSBookmark` object passing in text (the name of the bookmark) and an `AGSViewpoint` as parameters.
+    * Instantiate an `AGSBookmark` object passing in text (the name of the bookmark) and an `AGSViewpoint` as parameters.
     * Add the new bookmark to the map's `bookmarks` array.

 ## Relevant API